Study Abroad in Seoul, South Korea

 *Must be a second semester sophomore when you arrive in South Korea.
 When applying, you must have two completed semesters of college on your transcript.
 IB and AP credits may apply.
 Ask your Study Away Advisor for more information.

-PLU Fall and Full Year applications are due March 15
+PLU Fall, Spring and Full Year applications are due March 15

 Applicants to CIEE Seoul, South Korea are also required to complete CIEE’s application.